 Demonstrated proficiency in computer programming is required.
 The following programming languages satisfy the requirement: Python, R, C, C++, C#, VB, Java, Pascal, and Fortran.
 Proficiency is required in only one of these languages.
 Proficiency may be demonstrated one of three ways:

-- University class on transcript showing formal education in and successful completion of programming coursework as an undergraduate or graduate.
+- Academic Coursework - University class on transcript showing formal education in and successful completion of programming coursework as an undergraduate or graduate.
 Upload a course description or syllabus which incldues the name of the programming language learned.
 This course must appear on your transcript (uploaded in the Educational Background section of this application.)
-Do not re-upload your transcript on the "Business Analytics" section of the application; this upload must be a course description or syllabus indicating the language learned in your programming class.
+Do not re-upload your transcript on the "Carlson MS Programs requirements" page of the application; this upload must be a course description or syllabus indicating the language learned in your programming class.

-- Certificate of completion of online coursework in computer programming.
-Please upload a certificate of completion on the "Business Analytics" section of the application.
+- Completion of Online Course - Certificate of completion of online coursework in computer programming.
+Please upload a certificate of completion on the "Carlson MS Programs requirements" page of the application.
 If the certificate title does not include the programming language used, please include a course description or syllabus with the upload indicating programming language taught.

 Applicants who have not yet satisfied the computer programming requirement should not submit an application to the program until they can demonstrate proficiency in one of the three ways listed above.